sylhare/sylhare.github.io/_posts/2023/2023-06-22-Typescript-monorepo.md

 #### Jest dependency

-Now that we have our monorepo setup, when you start writing code and tests, you will want to be able to run them from either one sub package (like only the one for the express app) or for each sub packages.
+Now that we have our monorepo setup, when you start writing code and tests.
+And You will want to be able to run them from either one sub package (like only the one for the express app), or for each sub packages.
 In order to do that, I am going to use jest and some configuration voodoo to make it work.

 Here are the version for jest are ts-jest that I am using: